 ChaCha also has a referral program, and if you get others to sign up as ChaCha affiliates, you’ll get a 10 percent commission of their earnings.
 You must have at least $25 to get paid and payments are made with either Paypal or check

 Do you know of any other link sharing sites I didn’t mention?
 Please comment below and let me know!Note: This post contains affiliate links.
-However, this does not influence any of my reviews, which are always honest.
-Please read my disclosure for more information.
+However, this does not influence any of our reviews, which are always honest.
+Please read the disclosure for more information.